Iftahp/yeastTLM/README.md

 ```

 ## Usage
+The following folders need to exist: data, features, results, tables and figures.
+All, but the data folder could be empty.
-To replicate our Tables and Figures, run the following command:
+Then, to replicate our Tables and Figures, run the following command:
 ```
 python3 replicate_paper.py
 ```